Master's Thesis Summer Term 2026

 Important dates summary:

-Mandatory kick-off meeting on campus: April 7th 2025
+Mandatory kick-off meeting on campus: tba (probably on April 8th or April 9th 2026)

-First meeting with supervisor: Between April 7th and April 28th 2025
+First meeting with supervisor: Until April 30th 2026

 Potential Master's thesis topics